vercel/ncc/readme.md

   -e, --external [mod]     Skip bundling 'mod'.
-Can be used many times -q, --quiet              Disable build summaries / non-error outputs -w, --watch              Start a watched build --v8-cache               Emit a build using the v8 compile cache --stats-out [file]       Emit webpack stats as json to the specified output file
+Can be used many times -q, --quiet              Disable build summaries / non-error outputs -w, --watch              Start a watched build
+  -l, --license            Adds a file containing licensing information to the output --v8-cache               Emit a build using the v8 compile cache --stats-out [file]       Emit webpack stats as json to the specified output file
 ```